bottler/LogSignatureDemo/README.md

-#Demonstration of Log Signature calculations
+##Demonstration of Log Signature calculations

-This is example code for calculating the signature of a path using the method described at http://www2.warwick.ac.uk/fac/cross_fac/complexity/people/students/dtc/students2013/reizenstein/logsignatures.pdf .
+This is an example of calculating the log signature of a path using the method described [here](http://www2.warwick.ac.uk/fac/cross_fac/complexity/people/students/dtc/students2013/reizenstein/logsignatures.pdf).

-logsignature.py is the same as the original distribution on [http://www2.warwick.ac.uk/fac/cross_fac/complexity/people/students/dtc/students2013/reizenstein](Jeremy's website) except you can use command-line arguments to specify the dimension (D) and level (M).
+The file `logsignature.py` is the same as the original distribution on [Jeremy's website](http://www2.warwick.ac.uk/fac/cross_fac/complexity/people/students/dtc/students2013/reizenstein) except you can use command-line arguments to specify the dimension (D) and level (M).

+###Usage

-To calculate the logsignature of a random path in 3D up to level 6:
+To output the log signature of a random path in 3D up to level 6:

 ```
 python logsignature.py 3 6